spitfire05/wavegen-rs/README.md

 ## `no_std`

-`no_std` support can be enabled by disabling the default `std` feature and enabling the `libm` backend, required for trygonometry functions:
+`no_std` support can be enabled by disabling the default `std` feature and enabling the `libm` backend, required for math functions:

 ```toml
 [dependencies]